GitHub integration

 prefix-1

-You can manually link ClickUp tasks with GitHub commits, branches, and pull requests from the ClickUp task.
+You can also manually link ClickUp tasks with GitHub commits, branches, and pull requests from the ClickUp task.

 GitHub link previews